Jean Cocteau – Poem in homage to Charles Ferdinand Ramuz.

 Unpublished autograph poem.

-A page in-4° with frayed edges.
+One page in quarto with frayed edges.

 Residual trace of stamp.